AsimoLoveGym/frontend-nanodegree-arcade-game/README.md

 ===============================
 ### Game Story Background
 2017 A.D., Earth-199999, _**Donald Trump**_ became president of United States.
-Andy and his family decide to move to Canada for a better life, they need your help, **be their Hero!!**
+Andy and his family decide to move to Canada for a better life, they need your help, **be their Hero!!**.
+[Start Play](http://asimolovegym.github.io/frontend-nanodegree-arcade-game/)

 ===============================
 ### How to Play?